 The solid design of this direct-drive turntable stands behind its high-quality noise isolation and pure precise sound.
 It’s definitely a great option among turntables under $1000 while the price is quite high considering that the cartridge and stylus aren’t supplied.
 However, the overall dynamics and distortionless audio stay there even with the basic cartridge.

 The Pioneer PLX1000 features the standard DJ table design with a bit of a stylish touch.
 The controls feel solid and shaped differently (represented by buttons, knobs, dials), which helps not mix anything up.
-LED lighting for controls and platter is bright enough yet unobtrusive, letting keep an eye on the important controls and not be distracted by other ones.
+The LED lighting for the controls and platter is bright enough to be visible but not distracting, allowing users to keep an eye on the essential controls without being distracted by unnecessary ones.

-The sound of this turntable impresses with high clarity and sensitivity throughout the frequency range.
+The sound of this potentially the best record player under 1000 dollars impresses with high clarity and sensitivity throughout the frequency range.
 It emits well-balanced rhythmic audio with good detailing and highly accurate mids and lows.
 Though treble can reach extreme limits, it might feature occasional cut-offs while the middle line and lows are solid and punchy.

 Pros